linomp/INF560-approximate-pattern-matching/pure_mpi/README.md

     Procedure followed :

     - Master Process broadcasts the input database with MPI_Broadcast
-    - Master Process distributes the patterns to search with MPI_Scatterv
+    - Master Process distributes the patterns to search (simple MPI_Send/Recv scheme)
     - Worker processes send their local results to Master with MPI_Send
     - Master process collects results with MPI_Recv and then reports

+    * limitation: Currently capable of processing exactly 1 process per pattern (no round-robin scheme implemented)
     ```

 2. Distribution of the processing of one pattern among the ranks